B.A. in Government

 What will you learn with a government degree?

-Through a B.A. in government, you will learn about organizations, policies, and procedures by studying law, public policy, history, and more.
-The training provided through a government degree will help hone your research, analytical thinking, and communication abilities.
+Through a B.A. in government, you can learn about organizations, policies, and procedures by studying law, public policy, history, and more.
+The training provided through a government degree can help hone your research, analytical thinking, and communication abilities.

 What can you do with a B.A. in Government?